 Invest grants provide longer term core or direct delivery funding for eligible charities that are delivering clear outcomes as a result of their work.

 Invest grants are from £10,000 up to maximum of £25,000 per year for two or three years, with the opportunity for continuation funding for a further period – up to six years in total.
-We accept applications for our Invest programme in three rounds annually.
-Visit our Funding Timetable for key dates.

 What Invest Grants Fund